hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/02-the-story-of-zahhak-and-his-father.md

 When this was said he set about to use,

-Most marvellous ! another kind of ruse.
+Most marvellous !
+Another kind of ruse.